bookkeeping tax

 If you use Craftybase to help complete your Schedule C, we use the Weighted Average method to determine your totals.

-34: Was there any change in determining quantities, costs, or valuations between opening and closing inventory?
+Line 34: Was there any change in determining quantities, costs, or valuations?

 This is to see if you have changed the way you account for your inventory, as this could have an impact on your opening and closing inventory tallies.
 If you haven’t made any changes to how you calculate your inventory, you’ll be marking this as ‘No’.

-If you have completed a Schedule C last year, take the number from Line 41 and enter it here.
+If you have completed a Schedule C last year, take the number from Line 41 of last year’s form and enter it here.
 If this is your first Schedule C, this will be zero.

 This is the total of all purchases you made during the year.
 Ensure you remove any purchases made then removed from your inventory for personal use.

-37: Cost of labor.
-Do not include any amounts paid to yourself
+Line 37: Cost of labor (do not include any amounts paid to yourself)

 This section is reserved for any materials and supplies not already included in your inventory totals above that are also not being claimed as supplies in Part II.
 Common usage of this section is for consumable hardware or chemicals used to produce your finished goods for sale.